 Across the course of our listening, the sonic differences between the five-star Flip 5 and its updated Flip 6 counterpart are striking and almost always fall in favour of the newer product – but not universally.
 At the end of Sign O’ The Times, for instance, the double-speed high synth solo features an extra ounce of fullness in the tweeter-enhanced Flip 6.
 This adds to the greater sense of clarity, but where the Flip 5 is quite forgiving and easygoing through these higher frequencies, the Flip 6 certainly exposes the harshness of some recordings.
 It’s a small issue in an otherwise splendid speaker at this level, but it would be nice to have a more forgiving top end.

 Given that the Flip 5 is a past What Hi-Fi?
 Award winner, it will come as no surprise to learn that the Flip 6 is another resoundingly five-star product.
 The sonic upgrades in terms of clarity and breadth across the frequencies are easy to spot, and if you want more from the midrange and less from the treble, say, you can tweak it in the app.
 For a nominal price hike over the launch price of the Flip 5, there’s certainly more detail here, too.

-We might have thought we’d close this review by advising JBL to rework the Flip now – add a few more features, change up to keep up with the growing competition.
+We might have thought we’d close this review by advising JBL to rework the Flip now – add a few more features to keep up with the growing competition.
 Instead, we are left praising the sonic chops of a proposition that now offers extra durability, the option to tailor the sound plus an extra ounce of space and detail within its trademark zealous and musical presentation.

 - Build 5